-The fight for the formation of the Labour Party in no way excludes propaganda and recruiting activity for the winning and training of new members for the Workers Party.
+The fight for the formation of the Labor Party in no way excludes propaganda and recruiting activity for the winning and training of new members for the Workers Party.
 On the contrary, this work should be carried out simultaneously with the utmost intensity.
 The role of the Workers Party as the Communist Party of the country should neither be hidden nor diminished.

 As the Workers Party is at present constituted, it is still altogether too weak to collaborate with sufficient effectiveness in the proletarian mass movement of this great country.
 This natural weakness was particularly evident in its election campaign.
-As long as the Workers Party does not at least double its membership (and especially increase manifold the number of its American members), it cannot be said that it fulfils the requirments of an American (legal) Communist Party.
-Under no circumstances should it underestimate in any way the importance of such "minor" tasks, as the circulation of the "Daily Worker" and the establishment of new organs, the development of the "Workers Monthly", the publication and distribution of good propaganda literature, the organisation of Party schools, recruiting weeks, etc.
+As long as the Workers Party does not at least double its membership (and especially increase manifold the number of its American members), it cannot be said that it fulfills the requirements of an American (legal) Communist Party.
+Under no circumstances should it underestimate in any way the importance of such "minor" tasks, as the circulation of the Dally Worker and the establishment of new organs, the development of the Workers Monthly, the publication and distribution of good propaganda literature, the organization of Party schools, recruiting weeks, etc.

-The organisational structure of the Party still lacks to a considerable extent the necessary cohesion.
-This is to be improved primarily by systematic, thorough concentration of the Party members of all the different nationalities in centraliInternational Press Correspondence sed organisations.
-The formation of international branches and factory nuclei is therefore on this account the most urgent organisational task of the Party.
+The organizational structure of the Party still lacks to a considerable extent the necessary cohesion.
+This is to be improved primarily by systematic, thorough concentration of the Party members of all the different nationalities in centralized organizations.
+The formation of international branches and factory nuclei is therefore on this account the most urgent organizational task of the Party.